 In March 2021, the Wisconsin Department of Workforce Development projected the addition of around 243,500 new jobs over the next 18 months.
 Although many of these positions would be replacing those lost during the pandemic, workers in Wisconsin should see positive employment opportunities in the coming years.

-5 Wisconsin Jobs in Demand for 2021
+5 Wisconsin Jobs in Demand

-Annual Mean Salary in Wisconsin (as of May 2020): $94,900 | State Job Outlook: 26.2% growth from 2018-2028
+Annual Mean Salary in Wisconsin (as of May 2020):$94,900 | State Job Outlook:26.2% growth from 2018-2028

 Software developers create software and applications to meet consumer and organizational needs.
 They work with the end user, programmers, and testers to develop effective solutions.
 They also may assist in the implementation and maintenance of applications.